juliantoyeo/42snow_crash/level05/Ressources/README.md

 ![alt text](./screenshot/image2.png)

-The owner of the file is `flag05`, but this time without the `s` permission, this won't be a problem as the cron job will be executing this as `flag05` anyway, so potentially we can hijack this file as well, lets check the content
+The owner of the file is `flag05`, but this time without the `s(SUID)` permission, this won't be a problem as the cron job will be executing this as `flag05` anyway, so potentially we can hijack this file as well, lets check the content

 ![alt text](./screenshot/image3.png)